 Sony A6000 vs Zeiss ZX1

-The Sony Alpha A6000 and the Zeiss ZX1 are two enthusiast cameras that were announced, respectively, in February 2014 and September 2018.
+The Sony Alpha A6000 and the Zeiss ZX1 are two digital cameras that were announced, respectively, in February 2014 and September 2018.
 The A6000 is a mirrorless interchangeable lens camera, while the ZX1 is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and a full frame (ZX1) sensor.
 The Sony has a resolution of 24 megapixels, whereas the Zeiss provides 37.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.